agrc/gis.utah.gov/_posts/2019-01-17-image-service-deprecation.md

 We hope this deprecation does not surprise anyone. {{ contact | strip_newlines }} know so we can address them as soon as possible.

-As always, please sign up for our newsletter, subscribe to our RSS feed, and follow us on twitter to stay informed about AGRC services and news.
+As always, please sign up for our newsletter (via the "Subscribe to our mailing list" form below), subscribe to our RSS feed, and follow us on twitter (@MapUtah) to stay informed about AGRC services and news.